 - Surveys that collect persona information (which leads to better segmentation)

 - A customized Soundsnap onboarding experience for each new member

-How behavioral targeting increased month-to-month email revenue by 300%
+How behavioral targeting increases revenue

 If you needed to create a sound for something that doesn’t exist — like, for example, a robot’s sneeze — what exactly would you search for?
 How much time would you spend down rabbit holes, listening to countless sounds that were sort of close to what you want, but just not quite…right?